yoyololicon/MIR_HW1/README.md

 ![](images/g100_baseline.png)

-You can try to change the value _g_ in [Q1_3.py](Q1-3.py), which is the factor of logarithmic compression, to see how it effect the result.
+You can try to change the value _g_ in [Q1_3.py](Q1-3.py), which is the factor of logarithmic compression, to see how it affects the result.

 ### Q4: Krumhansl-Schmuckler key-finding algorithm